onera/Cassiopee/Generator/doc2/source/Generator.rst

 .. py:function:: Generator.octree(surfs, snears, dfar=5., balancing=0, levelMax=1000, ratio=2, octant=None)

     Create a QUAD quadtree mesh in 2D or an HEXA octree mesh in 3D starting from a list of bodies and snears.
 Each parameter snear is the required spatial step of the octree near the corresponding body; dfar is the extension of the octree mesh in all the directions; balancing=1 means that the octree is balanced, i.e. adjacent elements are at worst twice as big/small; levelMax is the maximum number of levels required.
 If ratio=2, then a classical octree mesh is built.
 If ratio=3, a 27-tree mesh is built, in which case the spacing ratio is 3 (and not 2) between two adjacent elements.
+    Parameter balancing enables to balance the octree; balancing=0 means no balancing; balancing=1 means a classical balancing, whereas balancing=2 takes also into account elements sharing a common vertex.

     :param surfs:  body grids
     :type  surfs:  list of arrays/pyTrees